MaWe88/CYD-External-Display-for-Bitaxe/README.md

 -**Achievements System**: Unlock 16 achievements with popups; access page by swiping right from Layout 3 (swipe left to return).

+-**Maintanence Reminder**: reminds you every 30 days to clean the Bitaxe Fans.

 -**Reset Function**: Long-press (10 seconds) on Layouts 1, 2, or 3 to reset all settings and return to configuration portal.

 ---